carloscuesta/carloscuesta.me/src/posts/building-server-driven-uis.md

 3. **Performance considerations**: Efficient network requests, payload optimization, low latency along with a good client-side rendering performance are crucial to ensure a smooth user experience.

 ### Conclusion

+Server-Driven UIs represent a paradigm shift in how we approach user interface development, offering a powerful tool for building dynamic and flexible apps.

+However it's key to asses whether SDUI aligns with your project's needs and constraints.
+It's not a one-size-fits-all, but for the right use cases—such as content-heavy user-interfaces and apps requiring frequent updates it can significantly enhance delivery speed.